 - B1 The biomass residues are dumped or left to decay under mainly aerobic conditions.
 This applies, for example, to dumping and decay of biomass residues on fields. - B2 The biomass residues are dumped or left to decay under clearly anaerobic conditions.
 This applies, for example, to deep landfills with more than 5 meters.
-This does not apply to biomass residues that are stock-piled1 or left to decay on fields. - B3 The biomass residues are burnt in an uncontrolled manner without utilizing it for energy purposes. - B4 The biomass residues are used for heat and/or electricity generation at the project site - B5 The biomass residues are used for power generation, including cogeneration, in other existing or new grid-connected power plants2
+This does not apply to biomass residues that are stock-piled or left to decay on fields. - B3 The biomass residues are burnt in an uncontrolled manner without utilizing it for energy purposes. - B4 The biomass residues are used for heat and/or electricity generation at the project site - B5 The biomass residues are used for power generation, including cogeneration, in other existing or new grid-connected power plants

-1 Further work is undertaken to investigate to which extent and in which cases methane emissions may occur from stock-piling biomass residues.
+&lt;sup>2 Further work is undertaken to investigate to which extent and in which cases methane emissions may occur from stock-piling biomass residues.
 Subject to further insights on this issue, the methodology may be revised.
-2 For example, this may be a likely scenario where the biomass has prior to the project implementation been sold in a

-$^{^{2}}$ For example, this may be a likely scenario where the biomass has prior to the project implementation been sold in a market and where electricity generation with that biomass type is common practice in the respective region.
+&lt;sup>3 For example, this may be a likely scenario where the biomass has prior to the project implementation been sold in a market and where electricity generation with that biomass type is common practice in the respective region.